google/sentencepiece/python/tokenizer_comparison_cheat_sheet.md

 *   **SentencePiece**:
     ```python
+    # Intentional design: The processor is immutable for thread-safety.
-    # Edit the underlying protobuf (unsupported/no guarantee):
+    # To modify, rewrite the model protobuf and recreate the processor:
     import sentencepiece_model_pb2 as pb
     proto = pb.ModelProto()
     proto.ParseFromString(open("m.model", "rb").read())